stewi1014/strata/README.md

 # strata
-A collection of data structures
+A collection of data structures and data managers